itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 It's uses a variation of the [Flux](https://facebook.github.io/flux/docs/in-depth-overview.html#content) arcitecture from Facebook.
 Flux is essentially a pattern that describes a "store", or multiple "stores", which are objects that hold on to your immutable state, "actions" which trigger state changes, and "dispatchers" which trigger actions based on UI events, or other events.
 When a store is updated, the view layer (usually React) recieves the new state, and updates its UI with the changes.
 Flux has a lot of other pieces to it which I won't dig into here since you'll likely be using a library like Redux to impliment flavors of the Flux pattern.
 Flux is complicated because it solves a much more complicated problem.
 Facebook's code is very complex, with many hundreds (thousands?) of deeply nested components, many needing to share props and state.
 Just imagine building Facebook UIs with React alone.

-There are many libraries implementing the Flux pattern, but Redux is the most widely used at the present.
-Instead of allowing multiple stores, you just have a single store which is an immutable object.
-Any time an action is dispatched using an action creator, a reducer function takes in the action plus the current state, and returns a new state object with the changes, not a mutated state object.
+There are [many libraries](https://github.com/voronianski/flux-comparison) implementing the Flux pattern, but Redux has been the most widely used lately and for good reason.
+Instead of allowing multiple stores, Redux uses a single store for all of your state.
+Any time an action is dispatched, a reducer function takes in the action plus the current state, and returns a new state object with the changes, not a mutated form of the state object which was passed in as a parameter.
 This allows for powerful features like time-travel debugging in Redux Developer Tools, which does exactly what you'd expect.
 Since store updates from reducers create an entirely new object each time, its possible to track those unique objects over time, and pass your application between states in the Redux Dev Tools.
 This single direction of flow into the single store object makes debugging very easy since its easy to trace which reducers update state in order over time.

 For big apps, this allows you to decouple your components so they don't need to worry about the flow of state, state-altering methods, or events being passed through the component tree.
 It all flows in from, and to, Redux, a la carte style.